 - Students will require practice with clients (live or “mock”)

-Most believe that in today’s market, clinicians and practitioners need at least 3 of the “big 5” modalities used most today (i.e. Cognitive Behavioural Therapy (CBT), Dialectical Behaviour Therapy (DBT), Motivational Interviewing, Marriage and Family Systems Therapy, and Eye Movement Desensitization and Reprocessing (EMDR).
-DBT was developed to support those who struggle with suicidal behaviour, borderline personality disorder, emotion dysregulation, substance use, bipolar, eating disorders, and other mood disorders.
-DBT is a comprehensive treatment modality comprised of 4 interconnected modes of intervention: individual therapy; skills training; coaching; and, consultation teams.
+DBT was developed to support those who struggle with suicidal behaviour, borderline personality disorder, emotion dysregulation, substance use, eating disorders, bipolar and other mood disorders.
+DBT is a comprehensive treatment modality comprised of 4 interconnected modes of intervention: individual therapy; skills training; coaching; and consultation teams.
 Throughout this course, students will examine the function of each of these modes and have opportunities to practice their growing skills in these areas through role playing and other group exercises.
 Students then apply their knowledge to case studies and/or real case examples.

 Eligibility and Certification

-This course is best suited for practitioners who work in community and private practice with issues such as suicidality, self-harm, and some personality disorders, as the materials covered teach students how to help clients achieve greater emotional stability.
-Upon submission of all course assignments, and following their review by the teaching team, students will then receive a Certificate of Completion at the end of this course.
+As the materials covered in this course teach students how to help clients achieve greater emotional stability, this course is intended for those who work in community and private practices with issues such as suicidality, self-harm, and various personality disorders.
+Upon completion and submission of all assignments, and following their review by the teaching team, students will receive a Certificate of Completion at the end of the course.

-Completing this course does not qualify you to register with the Ontario College of Social Workers and Social Service Workers or the College of Registered Psychotherapists of Ontario.
-Please be advised that this course has been designed to meet the educational requirements of the certification process and exam.
-Please also be advised that completion of this course will satisfy most continuing education requirements.
-Note there is no current “regulating” body for DBT; however, completion of this course will satisfy most continuing education requirements.
+Disclaimer: Please note that completing this course does not qualify you to register with any regulatory body in Ontario (e.g. the Ontario College of Social Workers and Social Service Workers (OCSWSSW), or the College of Registered Psychotherapists of Ontario (CRPO)).
+There is no formal accreditation process for DBT in Canada, however the successful completion of this course will satisfy most continuing education requirements.
 The entire process for certification can be found at http://www.dbt-lbc.org.

 What format are the courses in?